ACCURETIC- quinapril hydrochloride and hydrochlorothiazide tablet, film coated

 Hydrochlorothiazide is a white to off-white, crystalline powder which is slightly soluble in water but freely soluble in sodium hydroxide solution.

-ACCURETIC is available for oral use as fixed combination tablets in three strengths of quinapril with hydrochlorothiazide: 10 mg with 12.5 mg (ACCURETIC 10/12.5), 20 mg with 12.5 mg (ACCURETIC 20/12.5), and 20 mg with 25 mg (ACCURETIC 20/25).
+ACCURETIC is available for oral use as fixed combination tablets in three strengths of quinapril with hydrochlorothiazide: 10 mg (equivalent to 10.832 mg Quinapril Hydrochloride) with 12.5 mg (ACCURETIC 10/12.5), 20 mg (equivalent to 21.664 mg Quinapril Hydrochloride) with 12.5 mg (ACCURETIC 20/12.5), and 20 mg (equivalent to 21.664 mg Quinapril Hydrochloride) with 25 mg (ACCURETIC 20/25).
 Inactive ingredients: candelilla wax, crospovidone, hydroxypropyl cellulose, hypromellose, iron oxide red, iron oxide yellow, lactose, magnesium carbonate, magnesium stearate, polyethylene glycol, povidone, and titanium dioxide.

 The principal metabolite of quinapril, quinaprilat, is an inhibitor of ACE activity in human subjects and animals.
 ACE is peptidyl dipeptidase that catalyzes the conversion of angiotensin I to the vasoconstrictor, angiotensin II.
 The effect of quinapril in hypertension appears to result primarily from the inhibition of circulating and tissue ACE activity, thereby reducing angiotensin II formation.
 Quinapril inhibits the elevation in blood pressure caused by intravenously administered angiotensin I, but has no effect on the pressor response to angiotensin II, norepinephrine, or epinephrine.
 Angiotensin II also stimulates the secretion of aldosterone from the adrenal cortex, thereby facilitating renal sodium and fluid reabsorption.
 Reduced aldosterone secretion by quinapril may result in a small increase in serum potassium.
 In controlled hypertension trials, treatment with quinapril alone resulted in mean increases in potassium of 0.07 mmol/L (see PRECAUTIONS).
 Removal of angiotensin II negative feedback on renin secretion leads to increased plasma renin activity (PRA).